 The Canadian organic sector has been developing national organic standards since the 1990’s with the first standards published in 1999.
 However, since these standards were voluntary up until June 2009, not all certifying bodies and provinces chose to use the same standards.
 Canada enacted the federal Organic Products Regulations (OPR) in June 2009.
 The OPR legally require all organic products in Canada to be certified according to the Canadian Organic Standards (COS) if they are traded across provincial or international borders or use the Canada Organic Logo.
 This includes having the certification carried out by a certifying body that is accredited by a conformity verification body recognized by the Canadian Food Inspection Agency (CFIA).
-These standards were most recently updated in 2011.

 Basics of Organic Production